Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Introduction

 We close this introduction with a summary of the remainder of the paper.
-Section~\ref{Sec:Theory} outlines how propagation-based neutron phase contrast, for a single-material sample, may be employed for significant boosts in the effective brilliance of sources used for neutron imaging.
-In Sec.~\ref{Sec:Experiment} we give an experimental {proof-of-concept} demonstration for neutron imaging in both two and three dimensions, {at the lower limit of fluence that can be handled by the method (i.e.~approximately one neutron per pixel)}. {We emphasize that the aim of our experiment is to demonstrate the effective brilliance boost that is a core theme of our paper, rather than seeking to obtain neutron tomographic images that exhibit a level of detail commensurate with the existing state of the art.} Some broader implications of this work are discussed in Sec.~\ref{Sec:Discussion}, together with avenues for future work.
-We conclude with a summary in Sec.~\ref{Sec:Conclusion}.
+Section~\ref{Sec:Theory} outlines how propagation-based neutron phase contrast, for the special case of a single-material sample, may be employed for significant boosts in the effective degree of brilliance of sources used for neutron imaging.
+This boost, which may be traded off against significant reductions in acquisition time, is enabled by the code--decode paradigm associated with the constructive use of propagation-based phase contrast.
+We give a simple experimental demonstration establishing proof-of-concept for these ideas, for neutron imaging in both two and three dimensions, in Sec.~\ref{Sec:Experiment}.
+Some broader implications of this work are discussed in Sec.~\ref{Sec:Discussion}, together with some suggested avenues for future work.
+We conclude with Sec.~\ref{Sec:Conclusion}.